streamr-dev/broker-kms-integration/README.md

-# Using AWS KMS to sign Streamr messages
+# Using AWS KMS with Streamr Broker

 This repo contains an example of running a Streamr Broker that signs messages using a private key stored on AWS KMS.